Weigh the advantages and disadvantages of buying a mobile home and you may be surprised at your findings.

 (These terms are as of August 2014)

-Buying a mobile home may be the right choice for you if your goals are preserve your savings, borrow less or invest in land.
-The manufactured home option may also be a great way to get more house than you think.
-It will serve you to discuss the pros and cons and your individual situation with a real estate agent and a mortgage lender.
+Purchasing a mobile home may be the right choice for you if your goals are to preserve your savings, borrow less or invest in land.
+The manufactured home option may also be a great way to get more house than you might think.
+It will serve you to discuss the pros and cons of your individual situation with a real estate agent and a mortgage lender.
 RealtyNow can assist you by connecting you to one today.